vivesweb/cli-math-ml-table/README.md

 - Result Default simple table:
 ![Screenshot of the Default simple table for ML created in Pure PHP](https://github.com/vivesweb/cli-math-ml-table/blob/main/example_cli_math_ml_table_2.png?raw=true)

  - Draw the table with Raw input data.
 This code takes advantage of the previously created class.
-If it has not been created before, it must be created with $ cli_table = new cli_math_ml_table ($ Values);:
+If it has not been created before, it must be created with $cli_table = new cli_math_ml_table($Values);:

         // simple table with raw values
         $table_format=[];